lmriccardo/libcnet/Note.md

 - [?]
 Create a receiver
 - [?]
 Check for memory safetiness using Valgrind
 - [] Maybe we should create a Thread also for the sender
+- [] Fragmenter for UDP Packets
+- [] Implements a simple Linked Lists for UDP Fragments

 Legend: